hapax/hapax.github.io/assets/reading.md

 time the wavepacket takes to move a whole $\Delta x$ away.
 Physically, this is the point at which *the position changes distinguishably*.
-Prior to this time, there is overlap, and if we measured the position of the wavepacket it would have a large chance of appearing in the same spot.
+Prior to this time, there is large overlap between the wavepackets at the two different times.

 #### MTML bound